twisted/twisted/docs/core/development/policy/compatibility-policy.rst

 The printable representations of objects, as returned by ``repr(<object>)`` and defined by ``def __repr__(self):`` are for debugging and informational purposes.
-Because of this, applications must not depend on any object defined by Twisted to provide repr compatibility between any release. descriptors, slots and weakrefs
+Because of this, applications must not depend on any object defined by Twisted to provide repr compatibility between any release.
+Descriptors, Slots and Weak References
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 How an object's attributes are defined and accessed is considered an implementation detail.
-To allow backwards compatibility an attribute may be moved from the instance ``__dict__`` into an ``@property`` or other descriptor based accessor.
+To allow backwards compatibility, an attribute may be moved from the instance ``__dict__`` into an ``@property`` or other descriptor based accessor.

 Adding new attributes to a constructed object, or monkey patching, is not considered a public use.
-This is to allow creating slotted classes.
+This restriction allows both creating and converting to slotted classes.
 Because of this, applications must not depend on any object defined by Twisted to provide ``__dict__`` or ``__slots__`` compatibility between any release.

 Changes Covered by the Compatibility Policy